Got questions? No problem! Hope these help, or you can hit us up here and we’ll email ya.

 What are ancient grains?

-• Ancient grains are grains that have remained relatively unchanged for millennia, free from modern hybridization efforts.
+- Ancient grains are grains that have remained relatively unchanged for millennia, free from modern hybridization efforts.
 Spelt, emmer, einkorn, KAMUT, barley, oats, and rye are all considered ancient grains.
 Red Fife wheat is considered a “heritage wheat”, a similar distinction.
 They are increasingly prized for their nutritional value and culinary diversity.

 What is “white wheat flour”?

-• Terminology can be confusing here.
+- Terminology can be confusing here.
 Usually “white flour” refers to refined flour which has had the bran and germ removed.
 Unfortunately this removes much of the vitamins, minerals, and fiber as well.
-ALL of our flour is whole grain, meaning the entire wheat berry has been ground with nothing removed, nothing added.
+ALL of our flour is whole grain, meaning the entire wheat berry has been ground with nothing removed and nothing added.
 Hard White and Soft White (or Pastry) flours are still entirely whole grain, but the bran is lighter in color than red wheats due to a lack of tannins, so they have a milder taste.
 When people talk about “white whole wheat”, this is usually what they are referring to.

 Is there a difference between whole grain and whole wheat?

-• Different countries vary on regulations, but in the US, whole grain is simply a more general term to include other grains.
+- Different countries vary on regulations, but in the US, whole grain is simply a more general term to include other grains.
 Any whole wheat flour should also be whole grain.

 Why eat whole grain foods?